Skip to content

 Versioning

-• Version negotiation between producers and consumers.
+• Version negotiation between participants.

 • Backwards-compatibility policy for the gate algebra.